garyyu/randsim/README.md

 # randsim
-Random number generation SFMT algorithm with multi-threads
+Random number generation SFMT algorithm with multi-threads.

 SIMD-oriented Fast Mersenne Twister (SFMT). twice faster than Mersenne Twister.
 Please refer to the official link of SFMT for the detail.
 The official SFMT is here: http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/index.html

-Besides SFMT, this 'randsim' is a mathmatic game to continuously generate 64bits random number, and looking for 32bits zero leading random number, also looking for 32bits all one leading random number, it's an interesting result for the distribution of the time of finding these special numbers.
+This **randsim** is a mathmatic game to continuously generate 64bits random number, and looking for 32bits zero leading random number, also looking for 32bits all one leading random number, it's an interesting result for the distribution of the time of finding these special numbers.

 What is SFMT?